 Roles Analyst Reviewer Observer Proj.
 Contact Proj.
 Admin Sys.
-Admin Use Analysis Workbench View/analyze codebase files ~ - Edit alerts ~ Create, edit, and recall inventory and manage custom detection rules ~ - - Edit Notices Tex t field on Notices Text tab ~ - - - Edit Audit Notes field on the Notes tab ✓ - Generate reports Any user (not just one with a project role) can generate reports.
-For a "private" project, the Observer is considered an "any user", restricted to viewing project inventory and generating reports. ~ ~ ~ ~ ~
+Admin Edit alerts ~ - - Create, edit, and recall inventory and manage custom detection rules v - Edit Notices Tex t field on Notices Text tab ~ Edit Audit Notes field on the Notes tab ~ - Edit custom fields on the Custom Fields tab ~ Generate reports Any user (not just one with a project role) can generate reports.
+For a "private" project, the Observer is considered an "any user", restricted to viewing project inventory and generating reports. ~ ~ ~ ~ ~ ~

-^{} The Observer role is available for only projects defined as "Private".
+\ The Observer role is available for only projects defined as "Private".
 Private projects are hidden from all users except the Project Contact, the System Administrator (restricted to Summary tab only), and those users assigned as Project Administrators, Analysts, Reviewers, and Observers of the project.
 An Observer is limited to viewing project inventory and generating reports for the "Private Project".

-^{} In general, a System Administrator has permission to access both public and private projects.
+\\ In general, a System Administrator has permission to access both public and private projects.
 However, the Project Inventory tab for a private project is visible to a System Administrator only if the user assigned to the System Administrator role is also assigned to a role in the project (Project Administrator, Project Contact, Observer, Analyst, or Reviewer).